Tools Your Doctor Will Use to Diagnose RA

 Other specialized tests that may be useful in assessing selected patients include analysis of synovial fluid, arthroscopy, and laboratory tests to detect possible infection.

-Arthroscopy involves inserting a fiberoptic camera through a tube (about the size of a straw) into the joint space to examine the interior of the joint.
+Arthroscopy involves inserting a fiberoptic camera through a tube (about the size of a straw) into the joint space to examine the inside of the joint.
 This procedure can be used to aid diagnosis.
 Sometimes a second incision is made and small surgical instruments are also inserted into the joint space through another tube for making repairs to damaged joint tissues or for removing bone or cartilage.